 the recovery is slower, hair regrowth will be slower too.

 First things first.
 It is very important that you see your doctor to receive professional help.
 That way you can be sure of what is the reasons behind your hair loss.
 Maybe there is another condition besides diabetes that is causing your hair fall too.
 Like a thyroid problem, for instance.

 · Since we are talking about your doctor, be sure to know if the medication you are taking, does not have any side effects that will contribute to your hair loss.
 Maybe it's just a matter of adjusting the medication.

 · If you have problems with stress, it would be a wise decision to address that problem also, because it will sabotage all your efforts to control your hair loss.
-If you want more information about hair loss from stress, click here.
+If you want more information about stress, and how it is related to hair loss click here.

 · Exercise regularly-Again, talk to your doctor first, to avoid exercises that cause too much strain in your body.